 How to Test A Solar Panel By Other Testing

-In addition to EL inspection and EL testing, PL testing is also a common way to test solar panels.
+In addition to EL inspection and EL testing, PL testing is also a useful Solar Module Quality Check.

 What is PL testing?
 PL testing, also known as Photoluminescence testing, is a solar panel testing technique used to evaluate the quality and performance of photovoltaic (PV) modules, which are commonly referred to as solar panels.
 PV modules are designed to convert sunlight into electricity, and their efficiency and reliability are crucial for their overall performance in solar power systems.
 Photoluminescent testing is one of the methods employed to assess the integrity of the solar cells within these modules.